speedyfox2019/crawler_classifier_project/README.md

 Here are the summary of the 3 parts of this test/project:
 1. Crawler
    - As suggested, I used Selenium, with Chrome Driver (you'll need a test Twitter account user nane, email, and password for this)
+   - The crawler will try to login using the given account by simulating someone typing the username and password on the screen.
+   - Once logged in, the crawler will type in the search keyword, and grab the images.
    - I also have a separate copy that implements the same with the Twitter API (APIs are usually more robust, and also uses tokens instead of user name and password)
    - To ensure the selenium driver version compatibility with the installed browser, I decided to create a Docker container, with a Dockerfile that installs a combination of Chrome browser and Driver version that works.
 I've used the selenium driver long enough to know it's finicky about the version compatibility :)
    - It may takes ~10-15 mins the first time you run the project to setup the docker container and download all the dependencies